Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

-\xhdr{Exploration and competition.} \asedit{Several papers consider exploration algorithms in scenarios when the explorer is not a monopolist.
-The technical models are very different, and not amenable to the high-level question articulated in the Introduction.}
+\xhdr{Exploration and competition.} Several papers consider exploration algorithms in scenarios when the explorer is not a monopolist.
+The technical models are very different, and not amenable to the high-level question articulated in the Introduction.

-Most relevant are \citet{bergemann1997market,bergemann2000experimentation,keller2003price}.
-They study the interplay of exploration and competition for users when the competing firms experiment with \emph{prices} (whereas in our model the firms experiment with design alternatives).
-All three papers consider strategies that respond to competition and analyze Markov-perfect equilibria (whereas we focus on the adoption of better bandit algorithms).
-We discuss them in more detail below.
+\citet{bergemann1997market,bergemann2000experimentation} and \citet{keller2003price} study the interplay of exploration and competition for users when the competing firms experiment with \emph{prices} (whereas in our model the firms experiment with design alternatives).
+All three papers consider environments with fixed product quality and dynamic strategies that respond to competition, and analyze Markov-perfect equilibria.
+In contrast, we consider a one-shot game where firms commit to algorithms for their bandit problem and the goal is to learn the best product alternative.
+This results in the nature of exploration being fundamentally different relative to these papers and, as such, we focus on different outcomes of interest relative to these papers.

-In \citet{keller2003price}, the competition is entirely on prices, rather than product quality.
-This distinction leads to several important differences.
-First, the data externality -- that each customer brings a new data point to a firm if and only if he chooses this firm -- is absolutely crucial to our setting, and absent in theirs.
-Second, the inputs to agents' decision rule are prices, rather than the quality of the chosen alternatives; the former is directly controlled by the firms, whereas the latter is not known a priori.
-Third, the goal of exploration is to learn the agents' decision rule, not the best product alternative.